DoctorKhan/The-Human-Experiment-Book/src/40_part/35_liberation_practices.md

 *"According to this," she said slowly, "the hunger for consciousness development is growing exponentially, but there's a critical shortage of qualified teachers.
 People are awakening faster than they can be guided."*

 *The team stared at the data, realizing that their investigation had led them to become the very teachers humanity would need for the most crucial consciousness transition in human history.*

+[^schumann]: See foundational research on human heart–brain coherence and Schumann resonance coupling reported by HeartMath Institute; for technical background on Schumann resonances as global EM standing waves, see standard geophysics references.

 *The investigation was complete.
 The mystery was solved.
 The tools for liberation were available.*